-Bolsonaro won the first round of the elections this month amid a field of 13 candidates.
-But he fell short of the 50% needed to win outright and avoid a runoff against Haddad, from the Workers' Party.
+Bolsonaro won the first round of the elections in October amid a field of 13 candidates, but he fell short of the 50% needed to win outright and avoid a runoff against Haddad, from the Workers’ Party.

 “This has been an unprecedented election,” said Marco Antonio Teixeira, a political science professor at the Getulio Vargas Foundation.
 “The rhetoric used by both candidates throughout the campaign has been extremely aggressive.”